-Mo et al. [8] recently developed a two-phase model for hot tearing, where the energy, liquid and solid momentum and continuity equations are solved simultaneously.
+Mo et al. [6] recently developed a two-phase model for hot tearing, where the energy, liquid and solid momentum, and continuity equations are solved simultaneously.
 Similar to the RDG criterion, a hot tear criterion based on the liquid pressure drop is used.
 However, this model also has limitations because porosity formation is not considered.
 The authors demonstrate the sensitivity of the liquid pressure drop to strain rate, solid to liquid velocity coupling, solid constitutive equations, etc.

-In the following section, the present hot tear indicator for shaped steel castings is developed and the method used for calculating the indicator as part of a casting simulation is described.
-Then, the "T"-shaped castings from the SFSA experiments [5] are simulated.
+In the following section, the present hot tear indicator for shaped steel castings is developed, and the method used for calculating the indicator as part of a casting simulation is described.
+Then, the "T" shaped castings from the SFSA experiments [5] are simulated.
 The simulation results are compared to the measurements.
 Also, the effect of feeding a hot spot on hot tearing is demonstrated.

-2. Method
+Method

 The present hot tear indicator is calculated from the results of relatively standard casting simulations in a two-step process.
-As a first step, the equations for energy, liquid momentum, continuity and gas species are solved using the commercial software package MAGMAsoft [9].
+As a first step, the equations for energy, liquid momentum, continuity, and gas species are solved using the commercial software package MAGMAsoft.
 Second, the MAGMAstress module, which uses temperature results from the first simulation, is employed to model the deformation.
 The results from both of these simulations are then used to form the present hot tear indicator.
 The advantage of this methodology is that it is straightforward for industry to implement using available simulation technology.
 The disadvantage is that it is only an approximate solution to this coupled problem.

-The solution in the first step is based on the multi-phase model for porosity formation developed by Carlson et al. [10] and implemented within MAGMAsoft.
-This model calculates the porosity formation and final distribution in the casting due to volume changes, but considers feeding by the liquid phase only.
+The solution in the first step is based on the multi-phase model for porosity formation developed by Carlson et al. [7] and implemented within MAGMAsoft.
+This model calculates the porosity due to volume changes, but considers feeding by the liquid phase only.
 The solid is assumed to be rigid and stationary.

 The stress analysis in the second step is based on a standard small-strain, thermo-elastic formulation that considers both the metal and the mold.
+The liquid phase is assigned an arbitrarily low elastic modulus.
+For the mushy zone, certain mixture properties are assumed.
+The temperature solution found in the first step is used to calculate the thermal strain.
 This simulation yields the stresses and the thermal and elastic strains and strain rates in the solidifying casting geometry.
-The neglect of inelastic contributions to the total strain is believed to be a reasonable approximation in the present application, because the stresses encountered are small.
-In steel casting, the extent of the mushy zone is relatively short and the thermal strains of the fully solid material (e.g., the shell) control the deformations during solidification.
-Since the fully solidified portions of a casting are much more rigid than the liquid or the mushy zone, the weaker areas will simply conform to the thermal contractions of the adjacent solid.
-The mechanical properties of the mush are discussed later in this section.